 For the FDD DL and TDD blocks adjacent to guard bands, the transitional requirements apply for the first 10 MHz outside the block.

-UE BEM
+UE BEM [Ericsson comments]

 This report only provides a recommended upper limit for the in-block power of the terminals, which is in line with previous Decisions of the Commission, see [refs for 2.6 GHz, 2 GHz, prev 3.4 – 3.8 GHz].
 The proposed value is 25 dBm.
 These values are based on the assumption of a mobile application, or (?) a P-MP fixed application. [editor’s note: “proposed” and “only” are not appropriate in a Report, since we have to be sure of what we are doing.
 Different wording is needed.]